-1.In the numerical simulation of physical problems the most ideal coordinate is the one which fits with the boundaries of the studied problem, called body-fitted coordinates(适体坐标系): Cartesian coordinate is the body-fitted one for rectangles, polar coordinate is the one for annular spaces.

-2. The existing orthogonal coordinates can not deal with variety of complicated geometries in different engineering; Thus body-fitted coordinates artificially constructed are necessary to meet the different practical requirements.
+- 1.In the numerical simulation of physical problems the most ideal coordinate is the one which fits with the boundaries of the studied problem, called body-fitted coordinates(适体坐标系): Cartesian coordinate is the body-fitted one for rectangles, polar coordinate is the one for annular spaces. - 2.
+The existing orthogonal coordinates can not deal with variety of complicated geometries in different fields; Thus artificially constructed body-fitted coordinates are necessary to meet the different practical requirements.